enesbilik/Python-TicTacToe/README.md

 # tic_tac_toe-game

-I have some problem for example if your inputs are "str" + "str"
+# I have some problem for example when I enter the string twice, it gives error

-there are big problem